vefunder/protocol-research-review/articles/Archimedes/Asset Risk Assessment - lvUSD.md

 These fees are readable in the [ParameterStore](https://etherscan.io/address/0xcc6Ea29928A1F6bc4796464F41b29b6d2E0ee42C#readProxyContract) contract.
 Leverage fee = getArchToLevRatio / Origination fee = getOriginationFeeRate / Performance fee = getRebaseFeeRate.
 The effect of fees on a position profitability can be tracked on the Archimedes [calculator page](https://calculator.archimedesfi.com/?levPrice=0\&originFee=NaN).

+The [Archimedes docs](https://docs.archimedesfi.com/taking-leverage-(borrower)/taking-leverage-explained) state that all protocol fees are redirected as incentives to LPs in their Curve pool.
 At present, Archimedes is emitting more ARCH tokens than the leverage fee they are receiving, with the objective of preserving and attracting liquidity to their liquidity pool.
-However, the [Archimedes docs](https://docs.archimedesfi.com/taking-leverage-(borrower)/taking-leverage-explained) state that all fees denominated in OUSD are being used to incentivize LPs.
-As of the time of writing this report, this is not the case.
+Notably, fees denominated in OUSD are not currently being used to incentivize LPs, contrary to statements made in the docs.

 ![](https://github.com/DiligentDeer/Assets/blob/main/lvUSD/discord1.PNG)